torrespro/training-be-module-01/enterprise-integration-module/README.md

 ### Installation & Configuration

-You are now going to integrate the camel module for this excercise with your portal.
+You are now going to integrate the camel module for this excercise with your portalserver.
 This would be done in four steps

 - Copy the **enterprise-integration-module** folder into the **services** folder of your Launchpad 0.13.x project.